 Post-production evidently went longer than expected, but that wasn’t the only reason the movie was delayed.
 News of a lawsuit regarding distribution began to trickle out in May of 2022.
 For those who want to dig into it, documents from the court case can be viewed on unicourt.com.
 For the rest of us, the case is essentially about Myriad Pictures (producers of the previous two Jeepers Creepers movies) suing the producers of Jeepers Creepers: Reborn for breaching their rights regarding worldwide distribution.

 Court records show that the case was filed March 16, 2021, just a few weeks after the big announcement of the movie’s existence in Variety.
 Apparently Jeepers Creepers: Reborn wasn’t just a secret from moviegoers, it was also a secret from Myriad Pictures.
 Interestingly, the case is still ongoing, with a jury trial set for January 29, 2024.
-Ongoing litigation likely means we won’t be seeing a wide theatrical release or a streaming release any time soon.
-So for now, the three-night Fathom Event described above may be the only way to see the movie.
+However, despite ongoing litigation, somehow the distributors apparently found a way to release the movie.

 A Troubled Franchise